chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 **Casting Spells while Mounted:** You can cast a spell normally if your mount moves up to a normal move (its speed) either before or after you cast.
 If you have your mount move both before and after you cast a spell, then you're casting the spell while the mount is moving, and you have to make a Concentration check due to the vigorous motion (DC 10 + spell level) or lose the spell.
 If the mount is running (quadruple speed), you can cast a spell when your mount has moved up to twice its speed, but your Concentration check is more difficult due to the violent motion (DC 15 + spell level).

 **If Your Mount Falls in Battle:** If your mount falls, you have to succeed on a DC 15 Ride check to make a soft fall and take no damage.
-If the check fails, you take 1d6 points of damage.
+If the check fails, you take {% die_roll 1 6 0 %} points of damage.

 **If You Are Dropped:** If you are knocked unconscious, you have a 50% chance to stay in the saddle (or 75% if you're in a military saddle).
-Otherwise you fall and take 1d6 points of damage.
+Otherwise you fall and take {% die_roll 1 6 0 %} points of damage.

 Without you to guide it, your mount avoids combat.